Omar Narváez (baseball): Chicago White Sox (second stint)

 On January 10, 2025, Narváez signed a minor league contract with the Chicago White Sox.
 He was released by the White Sox prior to the start of the season on March 24.
 On April 1, Narváez re-signed with the White Sox on a new minor league contract.
 In 3 games for the Double-A Birmingham Barons, he went 2-for-8 (.250) with 2 RBI.
 On April 10, the White Sox selected Narváez's contract, adding him to their active roster.
 In four games for Chicago, he went 2-for-7 (.286) with 3 RBI and two walks.
 Narváez was designated for assignment following the promotion of Edgar Quero on April 17.
 He elected free agency after clearing waivers on April 21.
 On April 23, Narváez re-signed with the White Sox organization on a minor league contract.
 On May 20, Narváez was released by the White Sox.

 Houston Astros (second stint)

 On June 5, 2025, Narváez signed a minor league contract with the Houston Astros.
 In 27 appearances for the Triple-A Sugar Land Space Cowboys, he batted .258/.402/.333 with one home run and 11 RBI.
 Narváez was released by the Astros organization on August 3.

 Texas Rangers

 On August 10, 2025, Narváez signed a minor league contract with the Texas Rangers organization.
-He elected free agency on November 6.
+He made 30 appearances for the Triple-A Round Rock Express, slashing .271/.383/.375 with two home runs and 17 RBI.
+Narváez elected free agency following the season on November 6.

+Sultanes de Monterrey

+On March 10, 2026, Narváez signed with the Sultanes de Monterrey of the Mexican League.

 Personal life

-Narváez's cousin, Carlos, plays in MLB for the Boston Red Sox.
+Narváez's cousin, Carlos, plays in MLB for the Baltimore Orioles.